How To Achieve Your Fitness Goal This Year

 Write the goal in a place where you can see it often.
 The placement can be on a vision board, in your agenda or notebook, or through wallpaper on your computer screen.
 Having the goal in a place where you can see it often will help you stay motivated along the way!

 Now that you have your goal, you have to figure out how to do it.
 This is my favorite part because of all the different tools and technology out there to make having fitness goals that much more attainable.
 Let’s get back to our example of losing 30 lbs this year.
 How would you do it?

 You would probably say with diet and exercise.
 But the question is, what diet, and what exercise?
 You could hire some help with training sessions as I did.
-I worked with Amber of InAweFitness doing a round of flat belly and haven't looked back.

 If you are committed to doing this on your own, there are some other things you can utilize to help.
 You could get a fitness tracker like Fitbit to track your exercise, sleep, steps, water intake, and even your resting heart rate.
 Tracking these things will help you see how things change as you implement changes in your day-to-day.

 You could join a gym or start a workout routine right at home.
 I like apps like Workout Labs because you can pick from many different fitness routines depending on your goal.
 If you want to lose weight, tone up, strength training, whatever, they have several programs that allow you to achieve whatever purpose you are looking for.

 Lastly, you need to figure out the diet.
 If so, find a good book that gives you healthier recipes to choose from.
 There are a ton of cookbooks out there that show you healthy alternatives to your favorite foods.

 A couple of books I like are The Shredded Chef and No Excuses Detox.
 Both books include recipes that are healthy and equally delicious!